Chapter 4

 “Those are not bushpigs,” Yathi said.

-Gokuk still looked frightened and said, “They came out of the thicket so fast.”
+Gokuk, looking pale and frightened, said, “They came out of the thicket so fast.”

 “I am sorry,” Kolo repeated.

-Goguk’s face was pale and his lower lip trembled, but he swallowed and bravely said, “We will keep this a secret.”
+Goguk’s lower lip trembled, but he swallowed and bravely said, “We will keep this a secret.”

-Kolo looked fearful and Gokuk managed a laugh.
+Kolo looked suddenly fearful and Gokuk managed a laugh.

 “I will not even tell an adult what happened,” he said.
 “But I will tell Dokuk.
 He will be jealous not to have seen such fearsome hagu.”